balenaucigasa/Gems-of-War/README.md

 Get Full Mana for ALL at START // start with full mana

-No Mana Cost // use this if you dont want "Get Full Mana"
+No Mana Cost

-You get +40 or more Souls //the maximum is 80
+You get more Souls

-You get + 200 or more Gold
+You get more Gold

-You get +1 Gems
+You get +3 Gems

 You get +1 Gold Keys

+Get Extra Turn